 Railay is an incredible Thai beach paradise!
 This beach that is cut-off from the mainland by soaring cliffs boasts pristine beaches, a jungled-laden mountain coastline, laidback vibes and many things to do.
 It’s what Thailand dreams are made of.

-And with so many things to do in Railay Beach, you may never want to leave!
-We’ve returned a few times over the years because we love all the awesome Railay activities you can find in this tropical Thai paradise!
+With so many things to do in Railay Beach, you may never want to leave!
+Personally, it’s our favorite beach in Southern Thailand.
+And we’ve now returned multiple times over the years because we love all the awesome Railay activities you can find in this tropical Thai paradise!

 This detachment from mainland Krabi also lends to Railay’s carefree and relaxed atmosphere.
-In fact, the whole vibe of Railay Beach, which has a number of Rastafarians, may leave you scratching your head and wondering whether you’re actually in the Caribbean.
+In fact, the whole vibe of Railay Beach, which has a number of Rastafarians, may leave you wondering whether you’re actually in the Caribbean.

 It’s this rare combination of affordable luxury, adventure activities, and incredible beauty that make Railay Beach one of our favorite destinations to vacation.
 But before you pack your bags, be sure to read through this Railay Beach travel guide that details all the awesome things to do in Railay Beach, Thailand!

 The following 15 activities and excursions are what we recommend as the best things to do in Railay!

 Certain locations such as “Railay West” and “Railay East” are mention a lot throughout this post.
 So here is a handy map you can reference when figuring out where all these Railay Beach attractions are located.